ishgirwan/faqs_pytorch_scholarship/Lab.md

 # Lab challenge

 **Q1: What are the tips and tricks that could be helpful in the Lab challenge?**
 - This is a super useful resource created by @mhendri : [FINAL LAB CHALLENGE - Tips, Model Performance, Submission Troubleshooting, etc](https://docs.google.com/document/d/1-MCDPOejsn2hq9EoBzMpzGv9jEdtMWoIwjkAa1cVbSM/edit#heading=h.nj23sjpj5u97).
-For example, a simple tip could be to run all the Test code in a single cell.
+For example, a simple tip is to run all the Test code in a single cell.

 - [How to move our model from Google Colab to Udacity’s Workspace (final lab project)](https://medium.com/@ml_kid/how-to-move-our-model-from-google-colab-to-udacitys-workspace-final-lab-project-88e1a0b7d6ab)